versatica/mediasoup-broadcaster-demo/README.md

 # mediasoup broadcaster demo (libmediasoupclient v3)

-[libmediasoupclient][libmediasoupclient] based application that takes the system microphone and webcam and produces the media to the specified room in [mediasoup-demo][mediasoup-demo] application.
+[libmediasoupclient][libmediasoupclient] based application that produces artificial sound and video to the specified room in [mediasoup-demo] [mediasoup-demo] application.
+The video consists of some colored rectangles moving towards the lower-right corner of the image.
+Credit for the artificial media creation goes to the WEBRTC team - see LICENSE-WEBRTC file in top-folder.

 ## Resources